DavidGitter/covi-pl/Readme.md

     <img src="pictures/magnitude_matrix_R.png" alt="chess_orig" width="400"/>
 </p>

-### Step 4: Tresholding
+### Step 4: Thresholding
 As you can see in the picture of the last step, the corners of the chessboard are already visible.
-To finalise them, all you have to do is perform a trsholding on the magnitude matrix.
+To finalise them, all you have to do is perform a thresholding on the magnitude matrix.
 We use the following function for this:

 $$ I_{final} = I_{xy}\begin{cases} 1, when R_{xy} > treshold * R_{max} \\ 0, else \end{cases}\\ $$